CambridgeSportsAnalytics/prediction_engine_quickstart/README.md

 Before running the examples provided in this repository check your:

 1. **API Credentials**: You must have valid API credentials, including an `CSA_API_KEY` and a `CSA_ACCESS_ID` provided by the CSA team to authenticate requests to the Prediction Engine.
-We recommend that you set these in a .env file.
+These variables should be set as part of your environment variables.
 2. **Python Environment**: pip install -r requirements.txt after cloning the repo.

 ## Additional Notes